MinuParkBasler/QylonTestFlight/README.md

 ## How to build this example code

-You can type these commands
+You can type these commands as below.

 ```
 git clone git@github.com:MinuParkBasler/QylonTestFlight.git